oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 ### Introduction
 ### Presentation of the group
 ### Presentation of client
+The Norwegian Labour and Welfare Administration (NAV) is the backbone of the Norwegian welfare state, administering a third of the national budget and servicing almost 2.8 million people through a range of schemes such as unemployment benefit, work assessment allowance, sickness benefit, pension, child benefit and cash-for-care benefit.
+In addition, NAV manages and retains stewardship of several important data sources containing information on its users and the services it provides.
+NAV IT is currently in the midst of a digital transformation, undergoing significant changes in team organization, work processes and harnessing new technologies.
+Its use of data in the development of new and improved services is often contingent upon strict data privacy practices and its ability to innovate in a privacy-preserving manner.

+Our client for this assignment is NAV IT Data og Innsikt.
+Data og Innsikt is a department within NAV IT.
+The department delivers the development of systems and operations of data storage, data processing, data access and analytics.

 ### Project background
 AI Lab is a department in NAV IT Data og Innsikt, functioning as NAV ITs internal knowledge hub in machine learning and data science.
 One of the areas the team currently is handling is data anonymization.
 This area presents problems in both the legal and ethical domain, because of its close connection to personal data.
 Data anonymization is a large field with many projects worldwide.
 There are well established models and algorithms for both anonymization and analytics of data.
 AI Lab is currently utilizing both internal and external tools for data anonymization.
 One such tool is ARX, which is widely regarded as top-class anonymization software.
 ARX is an open source (Apache License, Version 2.0)  project distributed as a GUI application and as a Java JAR library.
 It is prominently used by large organizations to anonymize health and patient data.